Key to the Animals

 that have neither legs nor wings.
 There is now some conflict between

 Northern China and Southeast China.
-The northerners have adopted a
+Many northerners have adopted a

 Western attitude towards cats and dogs as pets, while they are still